efcasado/cubes/README.md

 exercise (identified by `#2` in the table above).
 This solution is, in fact, more CPU and memory friendly than the first one.
 Most importantly, this second approach can be used the solve the exercise when `N` equals to `5`.

+An optimised version of the second approach is also available.
+The optimised version (identified by `#2 (optimised)` in the table avoce) features a `4.93`x speedup over the non-optimised version.

 ### How-To